braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 {% tabs %}
 {% tab Android %}

 The [`ContentCardsFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html) relies on a [`IContentCardsUpdateHandler`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards.handlers/-i-content-cards-update-handler/index.html) to handle any sorting or modifications of Content Cards before they are displayed in the feed.
-A custom update handler can be set via [`setContentCardUpdateHandler`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/set-content-card-update-handler.html) on your [`ContentCardsFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html).
+A custom update handler can be set via [`setContentCardUpdateHandler`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/set-content-card-update-handler.html) on your `ContentCardsFragment`.

-Filtering out Content Cards before they reach the user's feed is a common use-case and could be achieved by reading the key-value pairs set on the dashboard via [`Card.getExtras()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/extras.html) and performing any logic you'd like in the update handler.

 The following is the default `IContentCardsUpdateHandler` and can be used as a starting point for customizations: